sumedhburbure/Flash-Erase-for-STM32/README.md

 ### Reference
 The code contains comments to explain step by step process on how to mass erase flash.There is a flash driver library provided to handle mass erase but __this code manipulate flash registers__ of micro-controller to __reduce size of the code__ and to have a __good understanding of what is happening under the hood.__
-It is advisible to look at [reference manual](https://www.st.com/resource/en/reference_manual/dm00031020-stm32f405-415-stm32f407-417-stm32f427-437-and-stm32f429-439-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf) (STM32F429x in this case) while following the step by step code to have a greater understanding of the operation.
+It is advisible to look at [reference manual](https://www.st.com/resource/en/reference_manual/dm00031020-stm32f405-415-stm32f407-417-stm32f427-437-and-stm32f429-439-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf) (STM32F429x in this case) Section 3.6 Erase and program operations.while following the step by step code to have a greater understanding of the operation.